 The staff at Capitola Veterinary Hospital are caring, conscientious, and competent.
 We are dedicated to ensure the health and comfort of your companions.

-Rebecca, Anna, Shauna, and Katharine are our receptionists in charge of keeping things organized and making sure our clients’ and patients’ needs are met.
-Neal, Anthony, Rebecca, Melissa, Nora and Katy are our veterinary nurse/technician staff members.
+Anna, Shauna, Sarah, and Katharine are our client service representatives in charge of keeping things organized and making sure our clients’ and patients’ needs are met.
+Neal, Anthony, Melissa, Nora and Katy are our veterinary nurse/technician staff members.
 They provide the best in care for our patients.
-Dr. River May and Dr. Katie Gilligan are grateful to work with such a competent and compassionate team.
+Dr. River May and Dr. Katie Volat are grateful to work with such a competent and compassionate team.

 Neal is our operations manager and one of our most senior technicians.
 His many years of carpentry experience help keep the hospitals many systems running in top form.
 He grew up in the San Francisco Bay Area and has lived in Santa Cruz for the past ten years.
 His family members include a three-year-old dachshund named Scooter and a two-year-old cattle dog named Kona.
 Neal enjoys hiking with his dogs and wife Amy, playing guitar, camping, and fishing.
 He is a graduate of Carrington College’s veterinary technician program, and is getting his RVT license soon!

-Melissa has been a veterinary technician for over 10 years now and is extremely excited to have joined the team at Capitola Veterinary Hospital.
+Melissa has been a veterinary technician for over 10 years and loves being a part of the team at Capitola Veterinary Hospital.
 She grew up in the bay area and graduated from University of Oregon in 2002 with a degree in biology.
 She took a job as a kennel assistant while trying to determine her career path and ended up falling in love with the veterinary field and quickly decided she wanted to become a technician.
 She became a registered vet tech in California in 2010.
 Melissa provides meticulous nursing care for her patients and she can often be seen cuddling with them when they need it!
 She is happy to be settling in Santa Cruz where she can enjoy all of her hobbies including hiking and mtn. biking.
 In powder season she can be found pursuing her passion for skiing.
 Until recently she had a sharpei mix named “Sobi” who was her best friend and hiking/backpacking companion.
 Now she enjoys spending time w/her shared family pets include ”Jazmine”, a fun loving boxer mix, and “Freddie Five Toes” an extremely affectionate poly dactyl cat.

 Nora grew up in New England, where she worked at the local animal shelter as a kennel technician; it was there that her interest in veterinary medicine developed.
 She graduated from Bel-Rea Institute in Denver, Colorado, with a degree in veterinary technology (CVT).
 She has since worked at emergency and referral hospitals in Massachusetts and Oregon including the prestigious Dove Lewis Veterinary Referral Hospital where she worked as a surgery and anesthesia technician.
 Nora’s positive energy sets her patients and clients at ease.
 She loves her work at Capitola Veterinary Hospital and looks forward to providing compassionate nursing care while developing lasting relationships with clients.
 Nora has a diverse knowledge base for healthy living and eating and has worked on local organic farms in the past.